FAQs

 What will the fieldwork entail?

-You are required to complete 100 hours of fieldwork before Student Teaching, in at least three different schools and three different grades (from 7-12).
+You are required to complete 100 hours of fieldwork before Student Teaching.
 When you are in the field, you can expect to work with experienced teachers to design lessons and units, work with individual students, small groups, and whole classes, assess students' work, and develop your classroom management skills.

 When do I do my student teaching?
 Can I keep my fulltime job while I student teach?
 Can I take classes while I student teach?

 You will do Student Teaching during your last semester before graduation, and you must APPLY to student teaching during your next-to-last semester.
-Student Teaching puts you in schools for three full days and two half days each week for 15 weeks, and you will not be able to maintain full-time employment at the same time.
+Due to the time demands for Student Teaching, you will not be able to maintain full-time employment at the same time.
 We allow students to take additional courses while student teaching on a case-by-case basis.

 How will I be placed for fieldwork and student teaching?